 - The user has been added to either the Users or Project Creators user group in NVivo Collaboration Server Manager.

-- Sufficient Client Access Licenses (CALs) have been made available in NVivo Collaboration Server Manager to support named or concurrent user access.
+- Sufficient Client Access Licenses (CALs) have been made available in NVivo Collaboration Server Manager to support user access.

 - The user has a valid server connection—this is defined in the NVivo client Application Options.